kiarastempel/explaining-echo-prototypes/README.md

 echocardiographic still images in order to allow a validation of neural network outputs by comparing a new input to an already labeled similar prototypical still image.
-Here, the prediction of the blood volume of the left ventricle is considered, but it can be any other predicted parameter.
+Here, the prediction of the blood volume of the left ventricle of the heart is considered, but it can be any other predicted parameter.

 In order to apply the method using a dataset which consists of echocardiograms